 You get a free, detailed written estimate before any work begins.
 There are no surprise charges.

-Dom’s crew works with three of the most trusted roofing material manufacturers in the industry:
+We work with three leading roofing material manufacturers in the industry:

 GAF - One of North America’s largest roofing manufacturers.
 Their Timberline HDZ and Timberline AS II (impact-resistant) lines are popular choices for Suwanee homes.
 GAF offers Lifetime Limited Warranties on qualifying shingle systems.

-CertainTeed - Known for their Landmark and Landmark Pro architectural shingle lines.
-CertainTeed offers a SureStart PLUS warranty program with extended coverage for labor and materials.
+CertainTeed - Known for their Landmark and Landmark Pro architectural shingle lines, which carry CertainTeed’s manufacturer limited warranty on the shingles.

 CertainTeed - Their TruDefinition Duration and Duration FLEX lines offer excellent impact resistance and curb appeal.
 The Duration series is particularly popular in areas with hail risk.